 Tricks around the house

 There are some small things you can do to limit moisture indoors at no big expense.
 Opening windows for natural ventilation, using the extractor fan when cooking and using the clothesline or a vented dryer will all help limit the moisture content inside.
+Also, having underfloor heating under your carpet or hard flooring if the budget stretches far enough.
 In the bathroom, a major contributor to moisture, trying using the fan, closing the door during your shower, using a bathmat and changing wet towels regularly.
+You could also talk to a plumber in Mt Maunganui to see what he or she recommends.

 But serious issues with moisture and condensation require a bigger fix and a close examination of your windows and doors.